DigUpTheHatchet/micrograd-tests/README.md

 4. `Neuron`, `Layer` and `MLP` classes for putting together a very basic neural network (Multi-Layer Perceptron).
 5. Additional functionality required to support iteratively training our basic neural network.

-I've recorded the brief/instructions required to implement the code for each step in the `Tests`.
+I've recorded the brief/instructions required to implement the code for each step here: [Implementation Steps](Implementation %20Steps.md)

 Starting with step 1, you can follow along by creating your own re-implementation of micrograd (doing your best to avoid peeking at Andrej's code as much as possible).